Mark A. Constas

 Biography

-Constas regularly participates in expert panels on food security and resilience and has served as an advisor to several organizations in the United Nations system.
+Professor Constas regularly participates in expert panels on food security and resilience.
+He has served as an advisor to several organizations in the United Nations system and served as chair of several initiatives related to resilience.
 His work has appeared in a selection of highly competitive peer-reviewed journals, including Nature, World Development, Global Food Security, and Proceedings of the National Academy of Sciences.
 His work has also been published by United Nations agencies, reaching policy audiences and implementers in developing countries.

 Selected Publications